av-arch-bit/Whats-the-tea/README.md

-# What’s the tea?
+# What’s the Tea?
-What's the Tea? is a Slack bot that makes it easy to get the latest news directly in Slack.
+A Slack bot designed to fetch and share recent news when requested through Slack.

-## What it does
+## Current Status
+The Slack bot is currently set up and running using the provided template.
+At the moment, the bot responds through the Slack command structure but the news-fetching functionality has not yet been implemented.
+The current version is a working prototype.

+## Planned Functionality
+The intended workflow is:
+1. A user sends the bot a Slack command.
+2. The bot receives the request.
-The bot fetches news and shares it directly in Slack.
+3. The bot fetches relevant recent news.

-## How to use
-Use the `/whats-the-tea` command in a Slack channel to get the latest news.

-## Demo
-The bot can be tested in the Slack demo channel linked in the StarDance submission.
+4. The bot returns the news to the Slack channel.

+## Current Features
+* Slack app and bot setup
+* Slash command structure
+* Working bot template
+* Basic Slack response

+## Future Improvements
+* Connect the bot to a news API
+* Fetch current news based on the user’s request
+* Display news in a clear format
+* Add error handling for failed requests or unavailable news

-## Built with
+## Built With
-- Python
+* Slack
-- Slack API
+* Slack API
+* Project template

+## Note
+This is an early prototype.
+The news-fetching functionality is planned but is not currently functional.